-* For these purposes, all ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical college-level academic invitationals count as mainstream collegiate academic tournaments.
-Pop culture or “hybrid” tournaments, HCASC, and tournaments played on NAQT’s Collegiate Novice series sets do not count.
+* For these purposes, all ACF tournaments, NAQT SCT (Division I or Division II), NAQT ICT, and typical college-level academic invitationals count as regular, collegiate, academic tournaments.
+Pop culture or “hybrid” tournaments, HCASC, and tournaments played on NAQT’s Collegiate Novice series sets do not.

-If your team is obligated to submit a half-packet or wishes to do so, email email@example.com by January 2, 2022.
+If your team is obligated to submit a half-packet or wishes to do so, email firstname.lastname@example.org by January 2, 2023.
 A half-packet distribution will be mailed to you.
-Emailing to request a half-packet does not constitute registration for ACF Regionals, which will be set up after sites are announced.
+Emailing to request a half-packet does not constitute registration for ACF Regionals; please be sure to also register with the official form.

 |Submission deadline||Packet discount|

-After January 9, 2022, teams will be required to pay an additional $10 per day their packet is late.
-Teams that have not submitted a packet by January 16, 2022, will be dropped from the tournament, with no exceptions.
+After January 8, 2023, teams that submit late packets will be required to pay an additional $10 per day after the deadline.
+Teams that have not submitted a packet by January 16, 2023 will be dropped from the tournament, with no exceptions.

 The submission discounts and penalties – but not the schedule – may differ for teams attending sites outside of the United States, and will be detailed on the relevant site’s forum post.